Psalms For Life

 Hallelujah!

 Like Psalm 103, this psalm starts and ends with the psalmist’s self-summons to worship the incomparable YHWH.
-With her* overarching message that everything God has made is good, she celebrates his active participation in creation, right from the start.
-In poetic, not scientific, language, she shows God harnessing the elements he made—floodwaters, clouds, wind, lightning, all forces at Baal’s command in Canaanite mythology.
+With her overarching message that everything God has made is good, she celebrates his active participation in creation.* In poetic, not scientific, language, she shows God harnessing the elements he’s made—floodwaters, clouds, wind, lightning, all forces the Canaanites claimed were at Baal’s command.
 YHWH does everything for good in a creation he’s filled with beauty and birdsong.

-While the Israelites’ neighbors worshipped the sun and moon, the psalmist says YHWH appointed these celestial bodies only to mark seasons and days.
+While the Israelites’ neighbors worshipped the sun and moon, the psalmist says YHWH appointed them just to mark days and seasons.
 God opens springs, plants sturdy cedars, and gives animals their food.
-He gives us wine’s enjoyment, olive oil’s healthful glow, and bread’s nourishment.
+He gives humankind wine’s enjoyment, olive oil’s healthful glow, and bread’s nourishment.
 God waters his trees, providing homes for birds.
 He feeds and rules over wildlife and humans alike, as each seeks their provision within the ecosystems he established.
-And far from being treacherous, the vast open sea is God’s backyard pool, Leviathan his water toy!
+And far from being treacherous, the vast open sea is God’s backyard pool, and fearsome Leviathan his water toy!
 Everything points to God’s wisdom and delight in his creation.

 Though it’s never to be worshipped, creation is God’s handiwork, given to us in sacred trust.
 So the psalmist wants to live wholly for her incomparable God, as if creation belongs to him personally—which it does.
 And she prays for the day when God renews the earth, making it a place where everyone exercises the same kind of care for his creation as he does.

 I marvel at your creation’s brilliance, Jesus, and rejoice in its rich bounty.
-Help me to do my part to steward creation wisely, knowing you’ve given it to us in trust.
-I worship you as I await the day when you renew the entire cosmos and your will is finally done perfectly on earth.
+Help me to do my part to steward it wisely, knowing you’ve given it to us in trust.
+I worship you as I await the day when you renew the cosmos and your will is finally done perfectly here on earth.
 Amen.

 How awesome you are, YHWH my God